edhowland/viper/Vish.md

 All variables are global by default unless they are created in inside the body of a function or a lambda.
 Variables of the same name as a global variable defined inside the body of a function or lambda will shadow the global variable of the same name until the function returns.
-If the 'global varname1 varname2' is placed after the variable definition, that variable is now set in the global namespace.
+If the 'global keyword ' is placed after the variable definition, that variable is now set in the global namespace.

 ### Special variables